verfasor/X230T-Hackintosh/README.md

 10. Plug the USB drive into the X230T and boot from USB.

 11. Format the disk drive to APFS, install macOS Mojave, and restart the system.
+[If you got this error message:"Install MacOS Application is Damaged, Can’t be Used to Install MacOS” error message", refer this link](https://osxdaily.com/2019/10/24/fix-install-macos-application-damaged-cant-be-used-error-mac/), if you got "the recovery server could not be contacted" message, please connect to internet.

 12. Connect Hackintosh system to the Internet via LAN cable or a Mac-compatible external WiFi adapter.